 While several elements of an effective immersion program to develop intercultural competency have been suggested, scholars have not concluded how best to develop and sustain intercultural competency, and, more particularly, what specific elements must be included in an immersion program to maximize the impact (Deardorff, 2006; Knight, 2004).
 One of those elements is the length of time of the immersion program.
 To what extent does the length of time determine the growth and development of intercultural competency if an intentionally designed immersion program is integrated into the program’s structure?

-My theory is that the length of time is not the determining factor in increasing intercultural competency during an immersion program, but rather the integration of an intentionally designed program is the determining factor (Crawford, et al, 2019).
+My theory is that the length of time is not the determining factor in increasing intercultural competency during an immersion program, but rather the integration of an intentionally designed program is the determining factor (Crawford, et al., 2019).
 Should this theory prove correct, the results of this proposed study could offer higher education institutions and students more flexibility in developing and deepening intercultural competency through the development and participation in immersion programs of varying lengths, which might be more accessible and affordable to more participants.
 This proposal will not assess the value of the individual elements of an intentionally designed program per se, but will suggest specific elements on which to focus for future research.

 The intentionally designed program (called “the intervention” here) would include the following components: